ppy/osu-wiki/news/2025/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/VIDEO_ID?start=XXX&end=XXX" frameborder="0" allowfullscreen></iframe>
 </div>

 One of the most exciting matches of the round had to be the duel between Venezuela (#12) and Germany (#13).
-With a negligible seed gap bewteen the two and with both teams risking losing their spot in the losers' bracket, we couldn't have expected anything but a fierce match, and certainly not a battle you'd want to miss!
+With a negligible seed gap between the two, and with both teams risking losing their spot in the losers' bracket, we couldn't have expected anything but a fierce match, and certainly not a battle you'd want to miss!

 Germany opened the match with a long note pick: [seatrus - Ataraxia (2020 Rework)](https://osu.ppy.sh/beatmapsets/2314245#mania/4952538) (LN3).
 This was quite a close win for Germany given their small lead of 6,117 points by the end of the map.
 Venezuela decided to answer back by picking a more full-flavoured map with [siromaru - Tsuzumi](https://osu.ppy.sh/beatmapsets/2314257#mania/4952564) (HB3), a tiebreaker-styled chart whose varied patterns rewarded Venezuela's more versatile players with a winning lead of 38,239 points, shifting the winds in their favour!